danfinlay/capnode/README.md

 ### Streams

-You can also use capnode with streams, by using the streaming constructors:
+You can also use the remotes as streams and over streams, for a simplified interface:

 ```javascript
 import Capnode, { streamFromRemote, Remote } from 'capnode';